This post is also available in: 繁體中文 (Chinese (Traditional)) 简体中文 (Chinese (Simplified))

 8. Public Information

-• If you want to have more confidentiality when registering a company in Hong Kong, you can opt to appoint a nominee corporate shareholder and a nominee director.
+• If you want to maintain more confidentiality when registering a company in Hong Kong, you can opt to appoint a nominee corporate shareholder and a nominee director.

 9. Taxation

-• Under the two-tiered profits tax rates regime, the Corporate profits tax rate for the first $2 million of assessable profits is 8.25%.
+• Under the two-tiered profits tax rate regime, the corporate profits tax rate for the first $2 million of assessable profits is 8.25%.
 Assessable profits above $2 million are subject to a tax rate of 16.5%.

-• The Hong Kong taxation system is on a territorial basis.
+• The Hong Kong tax system is a territorial system.

 • Only profits generated from Hong Kong are subject to Hong Kong’s income tax.